 The aim of the new group is to look at the Neighbourhood Plan and the draft policies it includes and identify any potential issues or new proposals relating to individual local communities.
-This will enable the Plan to be ready for the launch of the formal public consultation in October.
+This will enable the Plan to be ready for the launch of the formal public consultation.

-The Community Link Group will meet fortnightly over the next two months to discuss the focus of the Plan and its policies and link back to their local communities.
+The Community Link Group meet fortnightly to discuss the focus of the Plan and its policies and link back to their local communities.
 The results of this engagement will then be considered alongside the responses from the previous consultation events to produce the final draft of the Neighbourhood Plan.
-This will be formally unveiled during the Penzance Investment EXPO being held at St John’s Hall between 6 – 13 October.
-It will then go out for six weeks of public consultation.
+This will be formally unveiled and then will go out for six weeks of public consultation.

-A series of specific consultation events and activities will be held in the town centre and surrounding communities during October and November to encourage all sections of the local community to get involved and to influence the final plan.
+A series of specific consultation events and activities will be held in the town centre and surrounding communities to encourage all sections of the local community to get involved and to influence the final plan.
 Details of these events will be published on the NP website and on social media as well as via the local media as soon as they have been confirmed.

 The responses from this consultation will then be analysed and used to shape the final Neighbourhood Plan document.
-Once completed, this document will be formally submitted to Cornwall Council for consideration early in the New Year.
+Once completed, this document will be formally submitted to Cornwall Council for consideration.

 A local referendum where residents will be asked to vote Yes or No to the whole Neighbourhood Plan will then take place in Spring 2019.